 For the most part, this thumper should live up to that hype, as it benefits from Yamaha’s Variable Valve Actuation (VVA) technology which is supposed to offer torque at lower speeds and maintain performance higher in the rev range.

 Importantly, the engine achieves a reported 14.8 bhp – just a smidge below the maximum 15 bhp power output permitted for a 125cc in the A1 licence category.
 So, it should more than hold its own against other A1 motorcycles.

 In keeping with the Faster Sons edict, the XSR125 is furnished with modern technology encased in classic design.
-Good example are the round LED lights found at the front and tail.
+A good example is the round LED light found at the front and tail.
 Equally, so are the lightweight 10-spoke, black 17-ins alloy wheels which with their complement of grippy block-pattern tyres (140/70 rear and 110/70 front) should inspire confidence in the turns.

 This little retro superstar comes equipped with 37mm (KYB) upside-down front forks with 130mm of travel.
 They should offer riders easy handling and a comfortable ride around town and on the backroads.